-Last week we talked about how to choose a camp when your child has diabetes, and this week we will discuss how to help your child manage their diabetes at camp.
-Attending summer camp is similar to going on vacation or other times when there is a significant change in your child’s daily routine and planning is the key.
+Helping your child manage their diabetes at summer camp is similar to going on vacation or other times when there is a significant change in your child’s daily routine and planning is the key.

 The biggest change is that the increased activity at camp often leads to a decreased insulin dose.
 “Most of our kids find that their insulin dosage is reduced upon arrival at camp,” Mark Bissell, Resident Camp Director at Camp Joslin (a program operated by The Barton Center for Diabetes Education, Inc.) stated.
 “Blood glucose levels are monitored more frequently due to the increased activity and the unfamiliar setting.”